Choose your thoughts wisely

 Remembering to choose your thoughts

-Common sense will tell you that something is amiss where there is heartfelt pain when avoiding the truth of a person or situation; and fearing the imagined pain of a truth will keep you suffering in the worse pain of a lie.
+Common sense will tell you that something is amiss when you feel an ache in your heart, gut or head when avoiding the truth of a person or situation; and fearing the imagined pain of a truth will keep you suffering in the worse pain of a lie.
 We need only know ourselves in truth and be compassionate in allowing others to know themselves, as we all have the same opportunity for choice that cannot be forced.

 Sometimes you may want to share your ideas with others as a way of helping them in their life, but they may not want to think differently or see the truth and you will be wasting precious energy.
 Remind yourself that the best way to help others is to learn and build strength in yourself first, then be the example and share with those who want to know.
 Do not leave your wisdom to die on the doorstep of the closed mind…it seeks expression of life.